Skip to Content, Navigation, or Footer.

 With that goal in mind, SHU enters the new season with returning leaders and exciting new talent ready to build on last year's success.

-Also returning is guard Savannah Catalon, who as a freshman earned unanimous selection to the BIG EAST All-Freshman Team and averaged 7.4 points, 2.2 rebounds, and 2.1 assists in 22.8 minutes per game.
+Also returning is junior guard Savannah Catalon, who earned unanimous selection to the BIG EAST All-Freshman Team two seasons ago, averaging 7.4 points, 2.2 rebounds and 2.1 assists in 22.8 minutes per game.
 Her growth will be key for the Pirates as they seek more depth and consistency.

-Other than returning players, SHU has a couple of additions to the team.
+Other than returning players, SHU has a couple of additions to the team as well.

 At SHU, Codio said she plans to become more of a guard after mainly playing small forward at Texas.
 This position shift could give the Pirates valuable versatility.